rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 ### Max entropy problem

 The max entropy problem is simpler calculus-wise but involves multiple constraints in a single problem.
-One version of the max entropy read as follows:
+One version of the max entropy reads:

 > Among all probability distributions $p(x)$ of known mean $\mu$ and known variance $\sigma^2$ find the one with largest entropy.